Innovative Metal Surface Modifications

-A new division of NUCAP Industries, NUCAP Energy (NUCAP) has launched the unique GRIPMetal™ surface enhancement technology for improved thermal energy transfer and storage.
+A new division of NUCAP Industries, NUCAP Energy (NUCAP) has launched the unique GRIPMetal™ surface enhancement technology for improved thermal energy transfer and significant reinforcement of composite materials.
+By supporting innovation in key industries, such as transportation, computing, power generation, renewable energy, aerospace, and heating, ventilation and air-conditioning (HVAC), NUCAP aims to create a more sustainable and energy-efficient future.

 As transportation solutions evolve to combat climate change, battery power is increasingly seen as the way forward.
 Vessels powered by alternative fuels and energy storage solutions will need high-efficiency cooling systems to keep electronics and motors running smoothly.